 Time Off to Vote

 Most states have laws that prohibit employers from terminating or disciplining an employee who takes time off to vote.
-Twelve states impose penalties on employers that prevent their employees from being able to vote.
-In New York, for example, a company can lose its company charter for stopping a worker from voting.
-In Arizona, a company can be fined up to $20,000 for stopping a worker from voting.
+Twelve states, including Arizona and New York, impose penalties such as large fines on employers that prevent their employees from being able to vote.

 However, each state has its own rules and requirements.
 Some states require you to provide your employer with advance notice.
 In certain states, you only have time off to vote during the work day if you can show that you do not have sufficient time to vote before or after work.
 In other states, you will need to show proof of voting.
 Not many states mandate that employers post a notice about how to take advantage of the right to take time off of work.
 California is one state that does require posting of a notice.